Sapphire Radeon RX 5700 Pulse review

 AMD's Game Clock is supposed to be a conservative estimate of the sort of clockspeeds you'll see in actual games, which is theoretically the same idea as Nvidia's Boost Clock.
 In practice, the Sapphire RX 5700 Pulse basically runs at the Game clock, plus or minus 10MHz, which means it's actually not a conservative estimate.
 You get what the specs advertise, but Nvidia as an example will often list a boost clock of 1710MHz, but then you'll see boost clocks routinely in the 1850MHz range.

 The biggest omission with Navi of course remains.
-There's still no DirectX raytracing (DXR) support.
+There's still no DirectX Raytracing (DXR) support.
 That's probably because AMD doesn't want to encourage use of the API until it actually has GPUs that can perform well.
 Nvidia's GTX 1080 Ti, for example, typically runs far worse than even an RTX 2060 with DXR enabled.
 Granted, the DXR-enabled games we've seen so far often punish even the fastest GPUs if you try to crank the settings up to max, but AMD has already said it will have future Navi parts (Navi 20) that support the DXR.
-That's because it's not just Nvidia pushing DXR—Microsoft developed the API, and both the future PlayStation and Xbox consoles will support it.
+That's because it's not just Nvidia pushing DXR—Microsoft developed the API, and both the future PlayStation and Xbox consoles, using AMD CPUs and GPUs, will support it.
 Which means, in another year or so, anyone with an RX 5700 series GPU might start to feel a bit left out.

 PC GAMER GPU TESTBED